cures-hub/cures-condec-jira/doc/features/quality-checking.md

 ![Rationale backlog showing the quality check results for the selected code file](../screenshots/rationale_backlog_quality_check_code.png)

-*Rationale backlog showing the quality check results for the selected code file*
+*Rationale backlog showing the quality check results for the selected code file.
+The code file violates the DoD criterion that at least 2 decisions need to be reachable in the knowledge graph within a link distance (number of hops) of 3.*

 ![Decision overview showing the quality check results for the selected decision](../screenshots/quality_check_view_decision_ok.png)

-*Decision overview showing the quality check results for the selected decision*
+*Decision overview showing the quality check results for the selected decision.
+Both the decision and the knowledge elements linked to the decision fulfill the DoD.*

 ![Alternative overview showing the quality check results for the selected alternative](../screenshots/quality_check_view_decision_violation.png)

-*Alternative overview showing the quality check results for the selected alternative*
+*Alternative overview showing the quality check results for the selected alternative.
+The alternative violates the DoD criterion that at least one argument needs to be documented.*

 ![Jira issue view showing the quality check results for the selected epic](../screenshots/quality_check_view_epic_ok.png)

-*Jira issue view showing the quality check results for the selected epic*
+*Jira issue view showing the quality check results for the selected epic.
+Both the epic and the knowledge elements linked to the epic fulfill the DoD.*

 ## Configuration
 The rationale manager can configure the criteria for the DoD.